emielsteerneman/TDP/docs/ramblings.md

 * Issue: Loading a neural network takes time, can't really be done on demand.
 So, how to generate sparse vectors?
     * Dense vectors can be generated using the OpenAI API.
 Should be very cheap

+### Can I fit everything into a single database?
+For embeddings, should support vector search (preferably dense and sparse) Should also support TDP structures (team, year, league, etc).
+Should support relational data (Sentence to TDP)

+I want to
+- 1 | filter sentences on metadata (team / year / league).
+This means that each sentence needs that metadata, so it's all denormalized

+- 2 | Get all sentences that belong to a paragraph for RAG This means that each sentence needs a paragraph id, and that sentences should be able to be retrieved based on paragraph id.
+Also, sentences should somehow be sortable.
+So either
+  1. Store sentences like linked lists, using a value next_sentence_id
+  2. Ensure that sentences can be sorted by their id / or some sequence number
+  3. Create a column/table paragraph_id -> [ sentence_id ]
+  4. Store paragraphs with their entire text

+Option 2 is probably best, with a proper sequence_number

+Denormalized Sentence:
+  - TDP id, Paragraph id
+  - Year/Team/League, Paragraph title+sequence